nwsimonrb/Blog/_posts/2023-01-28-streaming-dashboard-tutorial.md

 #### Our toolset
 My post [Event Streaming in Context](https://simon.richebaecher.org/event-streaming-context) looked at the pros and cons of choosing Apache Kafka for event streaming solution.
 By using Confluent in this tutorial we will have a beginner-friendly Kafka experience.<br />
 Choosing Microsoft Azure as the cloud provider where we host our confluent service has two advantages.
 First, we can use your existing Office365 account to easily create an azure account with free trial benefits.
 Second, no additional confluent account setup is required as Azure manages identity and payment details in the background.
 Of course, confluent also offers free trial bonuses.
 As does our dashboarding tool Power BI.
 More concretely we will use the cloud-native Power BI Service.
 This means that all you need is your browser and no software installation will be required.<br />
-All these tools are widely used in many industries and businesses.
+If you already are working with other cloud providers like AWS or Google Cloud, you can still follow the tutorial from step 2) after setting up Confluent on your platform.
+Both Confluent and Power BI are widely used in many industries and businesses.
 So there is a high chance that you will have an option to further work with them in the future.

 #### Part 1: Kafka Basics
 Our main goal with event streaming is to deliver messages from one side to the other at the exact moment events unfold.
 In between the producing side and the consuming side lies a delivery and storage system like Apache Kafka.
 Kafkas most relevant components can be seen in figure X. At the center, we see a **cluster** that houses other components as an infrastructure backbone.
 Basically, it is a compute and storage group that can be easily scaled to adapt Kafka to volatile throughput.
 From the inside out, we find the following within a cluster:<br />